 NOTE: In certain circumstances involving alleged policy violations (e.g., involved individuals are enrolled in or employed by a foreign university or a non-Middlebury program) the host university’s disciplinary procedures or the local court system may supersede Middlebury’s procedures.
-In these situations, the Schools Abroad director, and/or other Middlebury official(s) will work closely with the local staff or faculty at the host university (or local law enforcement, if applicable) to ensure that the matter is appropriately addressed.
+In these situations, the School Abroad director, and/or other Middlebury official(s) will work closely with the local staff or faculty at the host university (or local law enforcement, if applicable) to ensure that the matter is appropriately addressed.
 Middlebury will, nonetheless, take steps within the scope of its authority designed to prevent the recurrence of harassment, discrimination and related retaliation, and remedy the effects of such

 Because Middlebury is committed to cultivating a safe, healthy and inclusive community where all individuals treat each other with respect, we ask all students to complete an on-line training course called “Think About It” as part of the pre-departure process.

 Contact Information for Reporting Under Middlebury’s Policy Against Sexual Misconduct Domestic and Dating Violence and Misconduct, and Stalking and Anti-Harassment/Discrimination Policy